 It is uncertain how Montezuma died.
 Some scholars state that, disgusted with him, the Aztecs stoned him to death.
 Others, including indigenous scholars, assert that the Spanish killed him.

 Once the city had fallen, Cortés began building Mexico City on the ruins.
 It quickly became a pre-eminent city in the Spanish colonies and many Europeans came to live there.
 As a result of his success, King Charles I of Spain appointed Cortés as governor of New Spain.

-In 1524, governor Cortés went to Honduras to quell a rebellion against him.
+In 1524, Gov. Cortés went to Honduras to quell a rebellion against him.
 He stayed for two years, and when he returned to Mexico he found himself removed from power.
 Cortés traveled to Spain to plead with the king, but he was never again appointed to governorship.

-The kind did allow him to return to Mexico, albeit with much less authority.
+The king did allow him to return to Mexico, albeit with much less authority.
 Cortés explored the northern part of Mexico and discovered Baja California for Spain in the latter 1530s.
 In 1540, he retired to Spain and spent much of his last years seeking recognition and rewards for his achievements.